MJoergen/nexys4ddr/dyoc/Episodes/ep22_-_Memory_Mapped_IO/README.md

 # Episode 22 : "Memory Mapped I/O"

 Welcome to "Design Your Own Computer".
-In this episode we'll add the option to have memory mapped I/O. This will be necessary to handle e.g. reading from keyboard.
+In this episode we'll add the option to have memory mapped I/O, which is used to transfer data between the CPU and any peripheral devices like e.g. the keyboard.
+We'll also use the memory mapped I/O to configure the colour palette of the VGA output.

 However, before we implement the keyboard handling, we'll start with what we already have: the VGA output, and we'll use it to generate cool graphical effects.

-## VGA memory mapped I/O
-The use of memory mapped I/O is to allow the CPU access to read from and write to a separate module, via ordinary reads from and writes to memory.
-We already have something similar in the form of the character and colour memories.

-Writing to the VGA module could e.g. control the background colour of the character screen or the foreground colour of the overlay screen.

-Reading from the VGA module could be the current pixel coordinates.

-## Clock cycle counter
-Another small feature I've added is a 32-bit clock cycle counter.
-This can be used to perform precise timing calculations.
-Not sure it will be needed, but it's a small feature to implement.

 ## Addressing
-Since only a few bytes of data is transferred between the CPU and the VGA module, we'll reserve a total of sixty four bytes, half of which are read-only.
+Since only a few bytes of data is transferred between the CPU and the peripheral devices, we'll reserve a total of sixty four bytes, half of which are read-only.
 We'll place these bytes in the addressable range 7FC0 - 7FFF.

-We therefore choose the following addressable locations:
+We therefore choose the following writeable data:
 * 7FC0 - 7FCF : VGA Colour palette
-* 7FD0 - 7FD1 : VGA Line interrupt
-* 7FD2 - 7FDF : Reserved
+* 7FD0 - 7FDF : Reserved

+and the folowing readonly data:
 * 7FE0 - 7FE1 : VGA Pixel X coordinate
 * 7FE2 - 7FE3 : VGA Pixel Y coordinate
 * 7FE4 - 7FE7 : CPU Clock cycle counter
 * 7FE8 - 7FFF : Reserved

+## VGA memory mapped I/O
+The colour palette consists of 16 bytes, where the byte at address 7FC0 maps to the colour index 0, and the byte at address 7FCF maps to the colour index 15.
+The default values are such that index 0 is black, and index 15 is white.
+The colour memory is initialized to white on black, i.e. index 15 in foreground and index 0 in background.

+Therefore, by writing to address 7FC0 the CPU can control the default background colour of the screen.
+This will be used to generate cool graphical effects, which I'll describe in the following.

+Reading from the VGA module will be the current pixel coordinates.
+Note that these are 16-bit values in little-endian format, with the LSB at the even addresses and the MSB at the odd addresses.
+This need not concern the programmer because the toolchain is setup to do the right thing when accessing the coordinates through a uint16\_t pointer.

+## Clock cycle counter
+Another small feature I've added is a 32-bit clock cycle counter.
+This can be used to perform precise timing calculations.
+Not sure it will be needed, but it's a small feature to implement.

 ## Cool graphical effects :-)
+With just the above, the CPU can create nice horizontal lines on the screen.
-The idea is to change the colour palette synchronuous with the pixel coordinates.
+The idea is to change the colour palette, i.e. the default background colour, in a manner to the current VGA pixel coordinate.